 About Flow Settings

-In Behavior Type drop-down list we can set desirable Flow Behavior .
-A Flow Behavior acts like an interface definition for a Flow.
+- A Default Flow Behavior acts like an interface definition for a Flow.
 It can enforce expected inputs and outputs as well as create the expected inputs when the behavior is assigned.

-- Use Top Flow Settings (using parent Flow’s recursion policy)
+- Use Top Flow Settings - uses parent Flow’s recursion policy

 - Use This Flows Settings

 The default is 20000.
 This setting prevents a Flow from an infinite loop and overflow memory.